 In 2020, John founded JLJ Instruments, a company that produces experimental musical instruments.
 The company has shipped globally, with orders ranging from daxophones to microtonal guitars.

-- Be sure to check our FAQs and policies and procedures regarding registration, safety protocols, curriculum, technology, and more for summer programs.
+- Be sure to check our policies and procedures regarding registration, withdrawals, refunds, and more for summer group classes.

-- All students will receive a Welcome Letter via email at least 1 week before the program starts with all necessary details.
+- All students will receive a Welcome Letter via email at least 1 week before the class starts with all necessary details.